Health Services

 STUDENTS ARE NOT PERMITTED TO CARRY ANY MEDICATIONS IN THEIR POSSESSION EXCEPT FOR EPIPENS AND INHALERS WITH PHYSICIAN AND PARENTAL CONSENT

 The following is an overview of the medication policies in place to ensure the health and safety of students who may need to take medications in school.
-It is highly encouraged that students take their medications at home, but if this is not possible, then the school nurse will administer the medications:

 Contact the nurse to inform the student will be taking medications while at school.

 Medication is to be delivered to school by a parent or a responsible adult.
+If that is not possible, please contact the nurse to make alternative arrangements.

 No more than a 30-day school-day supply of medicine should be delivered to the school.